🌲 Front Range Plant FinderPlant finder

 Rosa glauca

 Redleaf rose (Rosa glauca) is a shrub suited to the Colorado Front Range.
-It matures to about 4–7 ft tall and 4–6 ft wide, needs low water, and prefers full sun to part.
+It matures to about 4–7 ft tall and 4–6 ft wide, needs low water, and prefers full sun to partial shade.
 Distinctive blue-gray foliage; single pink flowers; ornamental red hips persist into winter.

 Photos